 theory: sure, why not – in all honesty i won't be happy if it comes down to theory in most cases, but i can understand situations where it's your only option

-- i feel like a lot of theory debates are two ships passing in the night with no clash at all, which makes things hard on my part.
+- i feel like a lot of theory debates are two ships passing in the night - clash is necessary here

-- if theory is dropped, it’s an easy ballot so long as you have a substantive impact. with that being said, there's certain theory violations that i don't feel like voting on ever (vague alts, no neg fiat. neg gets fiat, sorry abt it)
+- if theory is dropped, it’s an easy ballot so long as you have a substantive impact. with that being said, there's certain theory violations that i don't feel like voting on ever (vague alts, no neg fiat)

 have fun! regardless of if you win or lose, there is something to be taken away from every debate; always strive to learn from debates, because your skills leave the round with you. as an ex-high school debater who tried really hard to be uber competitive, i can tell you now with full certainty - Bids Don't Actually Matter, and your bids or lack thereof do not determine your value and worth - debate is about what you bring to the debate community and what you can get out of it. make sure it's positive, both for yourself and for other people.

 I like it when the 1AC is well researched and non-redundant.

 I have a particular fondness for K's, mutually exclusive CP's, and all types of Theory but most of all I like it when arguments are performed consistently and with strong unique links to the 1AC explained thoroughly.